 A Jordanian Sting Operation Yielded the Vital Lead

-The final breakthrough in the long pursuit of the most blood-stained terrorist of them all, Abu Musab al-Zarqawi, came from Jordan.
+The final breakthrough in the long pursuit of the most blood-stained terrorist of them all, Abu Musab al-Zarqawi, came about in the third week of May – in Jordan.

 From that moment, Jordanian intelligence never let up on their efforts to lay hands on the kidnapper to exact revenge.

-In early April therefore, a decision was taken in Amman to lure Abu Hufeiza into entering the kingdom in defiance of Zarqawi’s prohibition.
-Double agents held out an offer of a Jordanian base for al Qaeda, plus information on ways to lay hands on the hundreds of millions of dollars flowing through the funding channel between Jordan and Iraq.
+In early April therefore, a decision was taken in Amman to lure Abu Hufeiza into braving Zarqawi’s prohibition and venturing into Jordan.
+Double agents held out an offer of a base for al Qaeda in the kingdom, plus information on ways to lay hands on the hundreds of millions of dollars flowing through the funding channel between Jordan and Iraq.

 Abu Hufeiza swallowed the bait.
-He was dazzled enough to picture himself handing the rich booty over to Abu Zarqawi and being promoted to his Number Two in al Qaeda’s Iraq hierarchy by his grateful master.
+He was so dazzled that he pictured himself handing the rich booty over to Abu Zarqawi and being promoted to his Number Two in al Qaeda’s Iraq hierarchy by his grateful master.

-The moment he and his bodyguards set foot on Jordanian soil, all got up as Iraqi businessmen on a shopping trip, the trap snapped shut; they were surrounded by the Riders of Justice and hauled to Amman for questioning.
+The moment he set foot on Jordanian soil with his bodyguards, all got up as Iraqi businessmen on a shopping trip, the trap snapped shut; they were surrounded by the Riders of Justice and taken to the capital for questioning.

 DEBKA-Net-Weekly‘s counter-terror sources report that Abu Hufeiza held nothing back from his Jordanian interrogators.
-He was the source of the first real lead to Zarqawi’s location to be made available to the US command and intelligence in Iraq.
+He was the source of the first real lead to Zarqawi’s location to reach the US command and intelligence service in Iraq.

 The name of al Qaeda chief’s chief of operations, Yassin Harabi – an Iraqi Sunni codenamed Abu Obeida.
-Going down the chain of command, he identified Yunas Ramlawi, a Palestinian from the West Bank town of Ramallah, and Muhammad Majid, a Saudi Arabian known as Abu Hamza.
+Then going down the chain of command Yunas Ramlawi, a Palestinian from the West Bank town of Ramallah, and Muhammad Majid, a Saudi Arabian known as Abu Hamza.

-The descriptions he gave the Jordanians were good enough for identikit portraits and betrayed their hideouts, how they stayed in touch with Zarqawi and their movements.
+He gave the Jordanians descriptions of these senior terror operatives which were good enough for identikit portraits and betrayed their hideouts, how they stayed in touch with Zarqawi and their movements.

 This data haul Jordanian intelligence whipped across to Washington where analysts went to work on it and rushed their findings to American headquarters in Baghdad.

-At first, some American officers queried these offerings as disinformation designed to trip them up.
-But when US commander General George W. Casey and American ambassador Zalmay Khalilzad ordered the input examined and cross-referenced, it proved solid enough for direct action.
+At first, the American officers treated the offerings as disinformation designed to trip them up.
+But when US commander General George W. Casey and American ambassador Zalmay Khalilzad ordered it examined, the information proved solid.